Gikoskos/chessgame-cli/README.md

 ![Alt text](http://i.imgur.com/u7DMUjg.png)

 implement that dreaded piecesOverlap function (WIP)

+fix bug on Windows that rejects input other than the first character after some time (weird that I can't recreate this bug on Linux)

 add the functionality for the game to end when a king is unable to make a move without being threatened by another piece